flrncykz/flrncykz.github.io/_pages/about.md

 THIS SITE IS STILL UNDER CONSTRUCTION.

 <p align="justify">
   Halo 👋🏻.
-I am an incoming PhD student in linguistics.
+I am a first-year PhD student in linguistics at Yale.
 I am interested in syntax, phonology, semantics and their interfaces.
-I am very interested in Koreanic languages.
+I am especially interested in Koreanic languages.
 </p>